-Eating disorders are when a person’s eating habits are disrupted or altered, often resulting in mental and physical health issues.
-In severe cases, it can be fatal.
-Examples of eating disorders include anorexia, bulimia, binge eating disorder (BED), and others.
+Eating disorders involve disrupted or altered eating habits, often resulting in mental and physical health issues.
+In severe cases, they can be fatal.
+Here are some important statistics about eating disorders.

 Eating disorders can affect anyone for a variety of reasons.
 A quick overview shows:1,2